yuri-zubov/grape-entity-params/README.md

 # Grape::Entity::Params

-A simple grape-entity adapter to allow parse Grape Entity representers as param validators
+A simple grape-entity adapter to allow using grape-entity with swagger documentation for input param validations

 ## Installation